Jerry Ruth

-Jerry (The King) Ruth is a former professional drag racer who raced in the "golden age of drag racing" in the 1960s and 1970s.
+Jerry (The King) Ruth (1937 – July 1, 2025) was a former professional drag racer who raced in the "golden age of drag racing" in the 1960s and 1970s.
 He was known as drag racing's "King of the Northwest".

 Racing career

 Ruth began his career at young age.
 He raced several kinds of gas-powered coups and sedans in the late 1950s and early 60's along with his brother John.
 In early 1963 he purchased Chevy gas-powered dragster from the Bier brothers of southern California and after racing in the A/GD gasoline classes, he started experimenting with nitro-fueled dragsters later that year.
 He began building several cars and amassed various wins and track records.
 Ruth captured the NHRA Division 6 title five years from 1964–69 and began referring to himself as "The King".
 He quickly made a name for himself and in 1971 set a Top Fuel elapsed time of 6.43 seconds -tied for the quickest in history at the time, in his Don Long Mustang Funny Car which he built himself.